nagova/FunMaP/README.md

 Each module is self-contained but designed to function within a unified research workflow.

+💡 Tip: You can switch between [Light and Dark mode](https://github.com/settings/appearance) in your GitHub profile settings for better readability.
+This repo is designed to be viewed in Dark mode.

 <!-- Preview images — uncomment once figures/ folder is populated
 ## Preview